Cumberland County Jail–University of New England Collaborative Project

 With faculty, you will gather for a closing session to discuss lessons learned, celebrate team accomplishments and strategize about how to improve the program moving forward.

 Placement on teams is by application only.
-Applications available by request.
+Applications are available by request.

 Successful completion of WWW at the CCJ can qualify for the IP Honors Distinction.
 For more information, contact firstname.lastname@example.org.